wp-plugins/nextgen-facebook/readme.txt

 * Support for embedded videos (iframe and object HTML tags).
 * Fully renders content (including shortcodes) for accurate description texts.
 * Configurable title separator character (hyphen by default).
+* Support of WordPress and/or SEO titles for Posts and Pages.
 * Includes author and publisher profile URLs for Facebook and Google Search.
 * Includes hashtags from Post / Page WordPress Tags.
 * Includes the author's name for Pinterest Rich Pins.
-* Uses object and transient caches to provide incredibly fast execution speeds.
 * Includes a Google / SEO description meta tag if a known SEO plugin is not detected.
 * Fallback to the image alt value if the content and except do not include any text.
 * Provides Facebook, Google+ and Twitter URL profile contact fields.
 * Validation tools and special meta tag preview tabs on admin edit pages.
 * Customizable *multilingual* Site Title and Site Description texts.
 * Contextual help for *every* plugin option and [comprehensive online documentation](http://surniaulula.com/codex/plugins/nextgen-facebook/).
+* Uses object and transient caches to provide incredibly fast execution speeds.
 * Default stylesheets for each social sharing button location.
 * Social sharing buttons for the content, excerpt, in a widget, as a shortcode, floating sidebar, and/or PHP function.
 	* Buffer